rpoleski/MulensModel/docs/source/tutorial_fit_pspl.rst

 From the plot we see that the peak was around JD' of 5380.0, the peak magnitude was about 0.8 mag brighter than baseline, and the event lasted dozens of days.
-We can turn these pieces of information into very rough estimates of the event parameters:
+We can turn these pieces of information into a very rough estimates of the event parameters:

 .. code-block:: python